 The Fire That Still Burns

 Today, his paintings sell for tens of millions.
 Portrait of Dr. Gachet sold for $82.5 million in 1990.
-The Van Gogh Museum in Amsterdam is one of the most visited in the world.
+The Van Gogh Museum in Amsterdam draws over two million visitors a year.
 The Starry Night hangs in MoMA.
-His face, the self-portraits he painted because he couldn't afford models, is one of the most recognized in human history.
+His face, painted again and again because he couldn't afford models, is one of the most recognized in human history.
+The immersive Van Gogh exhibitions have toured more than fifty cities and outsold most active painters working today.
+His sunflowers have been projected on the walls of stadiums.
+In 2024 the Van Gogh Museum opened an AI exhibit that lets visitors talk to a chatbot trained on the letters.

-The cruelest irony is that the very quality that made him unbearable to live with is exactly what makes the paintings immortal.
-The totality of his emotional investment.
-The refusal to hold anything back.
-The insistence on feeling everything at full volume.
-The fire that burned down every house he tried to build is the same fire that lights up gallery walls 136 years later.
+The cruelest irony of his career is that the precise quality that made him unbearable to live with, the totality of his emotional investment, the refusal to hold anything back, the insistence on feeling everything at full volume, turned out to be the same quality that made the paintings outlast every gallery, critic, and contemporary who dismissed them.

 He wrote to Theo, near the end: "I feel I have a raison d'être!
 I know that I could be a quite different man!
 For what then could I be of use, for what could I serve!
 There's something within me, so what is it!"